asvd/jailed/README.md

 reused by Jailed in order to simulate the exporting of particular functions.
 Each exported function is duplicated on the opposite site with a special wrapper method with the same name.
-Upon the wrapper method is called, the corresponding message is sent, which leads to the actual function invocation on the other site.
+Upon the wrapper method is called, arguments are serialized, and the corresponding message is sent, which leads to the actual function invocation on the other site.
 If the executed function then issues a callback, the responce message will be sent back and handled by the opposite site, which will in turn execute the actual callback previously stored upon the initial wrapper method invocation.
+A callback behaves exactly as an exported function, particularly it may invoke a newer callback in reply.

 ### Installation